QuarantineGemmini/chipyard/CS252_EE290_README.md

 -----------------------------------------------------------------------------
 How to install a new checkout
 =============================================================================
+You should run the build-toolchains.sh only if you

     git checkout git@github.com:ssteffl/ee290hw4ml-lab3-chipyard.git chipyard
     cd chipyard
     ./scripts/init-submodules-no-riscv-tools.sh
     source sourceme.sh
+    ./script/build-toolchains.sh esp-tools

 -----------------------------------------------------------------------------
 How to install the riscv toolchain and spike simulator locally